myuart/NowTicketing/README.md

 # NowTicketing

 Note: The project was created and completed in Xcode 8.3.3 and tested with iPhone 7 simulator.
-Then the project was then opened and tested in Xcoe 9.2 with iPhone 8 Plus simulator.
+Then the project was opened and tested in Xcoe 9.2 with iPhone 8 Plus simulator.
 All worked successfully.

 This is an iOS mobile app for buying transit tickets quickly.